E-Sh4rk/TypeInference/random.md

 - Line 214: add typeof(e') to the intersection and use t instead of Env ? (less redundant, and the definition of Env is not needed anymore)

+- Line 230: Add the following rule: If there is a bottom in the env, then any expr can be typed bottom

 - Line 231: should use the 'circle' operator to type App?

 - Line 234: Call to back-typeof: should call it on t & t_0 (instead of just t).
 It's "free" and can give a more precise result.